 Guest Relations is available at all four theme parks, both water parks, Disney Springs, and ESPN Wide World of Sports Complex.
 You can locate Guest Relations on park maps, the Walt Disney World My Disney Experience App, or ask any Cast Member.

 In addition, always check the My Disney Experience App, which can answer most questions.

 Theme Park Rules & Prohibited Items

-Walt Disney World Theme Parks have several rules to ensure guest safety & protect the park environment.
-Also, there is a list of items that you are prohibited to bring into any park.
-These items have recently changed with new restrictions on strollers.
+Walt Disney World Theme Parks have several rules to ensure guest safety and protect the park environment.
+Also, there is a list of items that you are prohibited from bringing into any park.

-All guests & their bags are subject to screening before gaining entry to a park.
+All guests and their bags are subject to screening before entering a park.
 Visit our guide to learn more about what is banned at Walt Disney World.